sodiboo/niri-flake/docs.md

 - type: `null or (submodule)`
 - default: `null`

-The corner radii of the window decorations (border and focus ring) in logical pixels.
+The corner radii of the window decorations (border, focus ring, and shadow) in logical pixels.

 By default, the actual window surface will be unaffected by this.